• Skip to primary navigation

 • 2 cloves minced garlic

-• 2 tsp dried parsley - or 4 tsp finely chopped fresh parsley
+• 2 tsp dried parsley or 4 tsp finely chopped fresh parsley

-• Add the 300g (2 ½ cups) flour, 1tsp sugar, ½ tsp baking powder, 1 tsp salt, yeast and water mixture, 150ml (½ cup + 2 tbsp) yogurt and 2 tbsp melted butter to the bowl of a stand mixer.
+• Add the flour, sugar, baking powder, salt, yeast and water mixture, yogurt, and melted butter to the bowl of a stand mixer.

 • Mix the dough together using the dough hook until combined.
-The mixture will look dry at first, but will come together.
+The mixture will look dry at first but will come together.

 • Once combined, continue to knead the dough with the dough hook for 10 minutes.
-By this point the dough will be quite sticky.
+By this point, the dough will be quite sticky.

 • Place the dough in an oiled bowl, cover with a damp cloth or clingfilm and allow to prove for 60-90 minutes, until doubled in size.